Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 print("Best k:", res_k)
 ```

-Our analysis showed that `k = 11` yielded the highest model coherence.
-This is the number of topics we moved forward with for our final NMF model.
+The analysis showed that `k = 11` yielded the highest model coherence.
+This is the number of topics to move forward with the final NMF model.

 ```
 k =  10 .
 Model coherence: 0.0023823067576934894